nickbianco/soft-exosuit-design/README.md

 in each continous function file).
 The endpoint function defines any endpoints contraints or bounds, including initial or final state values or periodicity.
 For more details on continous and endpoint functions in general, please refer to the GPOPS-II instruction manual.

+References:

+[1] F. De Groote, A. L. Kinney, A. V. Rao, and B.J.
+Fregly, "Evaluation of Direct Collocation
+		Optimal Control Problem Formulations for Solving the Muscle Redundancy Problem," Annals of Biomedical Engineering, 2016, DOI: 10.1007/s10439-016-1591-9

+[2] B.T.
+Quinlivan et al., "Assistance magnitude versus metabolic cost reductions for a
+		tethered multiarticular soft exosuit," Science Robotics, 2017, Vol. 2, eaah4416

+[3] R.C.
+Browning et al., "The Effects of Adding Mass to the Legs on the Energetics and
+		Biomechanics of Walking," Medicine & Science in Sports & Exercise, 2007
+		DOI: 10.1249/mss.0b013e31802b3562

+[4] A.E.
+Minetti and R. McN.
+Alexander, "A Theory of Metabolic Costs for Bipedal Gaits,"
+		Journal of Theoretical Biology, 1997, Vol. 186, pgs.
+467-476